MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-costing-methods.md

 |04-01-20|-1|6|

 > [!NOTE]
->  The resulting quantity in stock is zero.
-Consequently, the stock value must also be zero, regardless of the costing method.
+>  The resulting quantity in inventory is zero.
+Consequently, the inventory value must also be zero, regardless of the costing method.

-### <a name="effect-of-costing-methods-on-valuing-inventory-increases"></a>Effect of Costing Methods on Valuing Stock Increases
+### <a name="effect-of-costing-methods-on-valuing-inventory-increases"></a>Effect of Costing Methods on Valuing Inventory Increases
  **FIFO**/**LIFO**/**Average**/**Specific**

- For items with costing methods that use actual cost as the valuation base (**FIFO**, **LIFO**, **Average**, or **Specific**), stock increases are valued at the item's acquisition cost.
+ For items with costing methods that use actual cost as the valuation base (**FIFO**, **LIFO**, **Average**, or **Specific**), inventory increases are valued at the item's acquisition cost.

- The following table shows how stock increases are valued for all costing methods except **Standard**.
+ The following table shows how inventory increases are valued for all costing methods except **Standard**.

 |Posting Date|Quantity|Cost Amount (Actual)|Entry No.|
 |------------------|--------------|----------------------------|---------------|